MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/inferencingoptionspreview_istracingenabled.md

 # Windows.AI.MachineLearning.Preview.InferencingOptionsPreview.IsTracingEnabled

 ## -description
-Gets or sets whether tracing is enabled.
+Gets or sets whether tracing is enabled during model evaluation.

 ## -property-value
 True if tracing is enabled; otherwise false.
 The default value is false.